blackgirlbytes/hackathon-mock-pfis/CONTRIBUTING.md

 # Contribution Guide

 There are many ways to be an open source contributor, and we're here to help you on your way!
 You may:

-* Propose ideas in our [discussion forums](https://github.com/TBD54566975/tbdex-mock-pfi/discussions)
+* Propose ideas in our [discord](https://discord.gg/tbd)
-* Raise an issue or feature request in our [issue tracker](https://github.com/TBD54566975/tbdex-mock-pfi/issues)
+* Raise an issue or feature request in our [issue tracker](https://github.com/TBD54566975/workshop-mock-pfis/issues)
 * Help another contributor with one of their questions, or a code review
 * Suggest improvements to our Getting Started documentation by supplying a Pull Request
 * Evangelize our work together in conferences, podcasts, and social media spaces.